Smukanec/Jarvik_W/README.md

 ### Text-only mode

-Jarvik now works exclusively with Markdown files.

-1. Ensure `static/index.html` uses `accept=".md"`.
-2. The `/ask_file` handler in `main.py` loads uploaded Markdown with `load_txt_file` and saves replies as `.md` files.

-PDF and DOCX dependencies are no longer required.
+Jarvik processes Markdown files by default.
+The form in `static/index.html` accepts only `.md` uploads and the `/ask_file` endpoint loads them with `load_txt_file`, storing all replies as Markdown documents.
+Support for PDF and DOCX files has been dropped.

 ## Starting Jarvik